Superforms, supercurrents and convex geometry: A pairing

 if $\chi$ is a smooth form of bidegree $(n-1,n-1)$.
 We then showed that the wedge product

 is well defined.
-By Proposition \ref{sumup} it is continuous in $\Omega$ in the weak*-toplogy on the space of $\Omega$:s that are weakly positive and `strong', and also continuous under uniform convergence in $\mu$. \begin{df} Let $\mu$ be a gauge function and $f$ a continuous 1-homogeneous function, and let $\Omega$ be a current in $SH_{n-1}$.
+By Proposition \ref{sumup} it is continuous in $\Omega$ in the weak*-topology on the space of $\Omega$:s that are homogenuos of order zero, weakly positive and `strong', and also continuous under uniform convergence in $\mu$.
+Hence, by the remarks just made, this applies in particular to forms that are strongly homogeneous.

+\begin{df} Let $\mu$ be a gauge function and $f$ a continuous 1-homogeneous function, and let $\Omega$ be a current in $SH_{n-1}$.
 Then

 \end{df}